 Location and Usage of Life Jackets

-Ensure that there are enough life jackets for everyone on board, and that they are easily accessible.
+Ensure that there are enough life jackets for everyone on board, and that they can be reached with easy access.
 Once again, stress their importance and demonstrate how to use them.

 Understanding the Use of Fire Extinguishers

-Familiarize your passengers with the location of the fire extinguishers and explain when and how to use them.
+Familiarize other riders with the location of the fire extinguishers and explain when and how to use them.
 Highlight the PASS (Pull, Aim, Squeeze, Sweep) method for using a fire extinguisher.

 Demonstrating the Use of Flares and Signaling Devices

 Visual distress signals, such as flares and smoke signals, are crucial during an emergency.
-Show your passengers where these devices are stored and how to use them.
+Show your guests where these devices are stored and how to use them.

 Highlighting the Location and Basic Use of the First Aid Kit